Generative World Models of Tasks: LLM-Driven Hierarchical Scaffolding for Embodied Agents: Abstract

 \section{Abstract}

-Recent advances in agent development have focused on scaling model size and raw interaction data, mirroring the successes seen in large language models.
+Recent advances in agent development have focused on scaling model size and raw interaction data, mirroring successes in large language models.
 However, for complex, long-horizon multi-agent tasks such as robotic soccer, this end-to-end approach often fails due to intractable exploration spaces and sparse rewards.
-This position paper argues that the next frontier in developing embodied world models is not merely increasing the fidelity or size of environments, but scaling their structural complexity through explicit hierarchical scaffolding.
-We posit that an effective world model for decision-making must model not only the world's physics but also its task semantics.
-Drawing from a systematic review of 2024 research in low-resource multi-agent soccer, we identify a clear trend towards integrating symbolic and hierarchical methods, such as Hierarchical Task Networks (HTNs) and Bayesian Strategy Networks (BSNs), with multi-agent reinforcement learning (MARL).
+We propose that an effective world model for decision-making must model the world's physics and also its task semantics.
+A systematic review of 2024 research in low-resource multi-agent soccer reveals a clear trend towards integrating symbolic and hierarchical methods, such as Hierarchical Task Networks (HTNs) and Bayesian Strategy Networks (BSNs), with multi-agent reinforcement learning (MARL).
 These methods decompose complex goals into manageable subgoals, creating an intrinsic curriculum that shapes agent learning.
-We propose that such structured environments are essential for bridging the gap between simple, reactive behaviors and sophisticated, strategic team play.
-We further extend this principle, proposing that this scaffolding can be generalized to other complex domains and dynamically generated by Large Language Models (LLMs), which act as generative world models of tasks.
-By building environments with explicit, composable task layers, we can guide agent exploration more efficiently, generate meaningful learning signals, and ultimately train more capable and general-purpose agents with fewer resources than purely end-to-end approaches.
+We formalize this trend into a framework for Hierarchical Task Environments (HTEs), which are essential for bridging the gap between simple, reactive behaviors and sophisticated, strategic team play.
+Our framework incorporates the use of Large Language Models (LLMs) as generative world models of tasks, capable of dynamically generating this scaffolding.
+We argue that HTEs provide a mechanism to guide exploration, generate meaningful learning signals, and train agents to internalize hierarchical structure, enabling the development of more capable and general-purpose agents with greater sample efficiency than purely end-to-end approaches.

-\section{Introduction: redefining scale for embodied agents}
+\section{Introduction: Redefining scale for embodied agents}